 • Secure Housing: It’s important to know where you’re moving to.
 If you can’t rent or buy a home in the area before getting there, check out short-term rentals instead.

-• Research Moving Companies: If you’re not moving yourself, it’s time to find a company you want.
+• Research Moving Companies: If you’re not moving yourself, it’s time to find a reputable moving out-of-state company.
+Be sure to read reviews, ask for referrals, and get a contract in writing before committing to anything!

-• Declutter: Always do it before your move!
+• Declutter: It’s always a good idea to declutter before a move, especially if you’re going a particularly long distance.
+(The less stuff you have to transport, the better!)
 Start sorting through your possessions and getting rid of as much as possible through donation or junking.

-• Schedule Favors: Give your friends and family plenty of notice about any necessary help or babysitting.
+• Schedule Favors: Give your friends and family plenty of notice if you need help with moving, child care, or anything else during the move.

-• Schedule Hangouts: Your time will become more valuable and harried as you get closer, so make sure to set aside enough to hang with people you love.
+• Schedule Hangouts: Your time will become more valuable and harried as you get closer to moving day, so make sure to set aside enough to hang with people you love.
+This can be a great way to take a break when needed and get your mind off the chaos of moving.

-• Decide If You’ll Sell Your Car: If you’re not taking your car with you, make a plan for selling it… Craigslist, dealership and so forth.
+• Decide If You’ll Sell Your Car: If you’re not taking your car with you, make a plan for selling it.
+Is your new city walkable?
+Does it have reliable public transportation?

-By now you have most of your big decisions made, and it’s a matter of checking items off your list to see them though.
+You probably have most of your big decisions made about your move one month before you move out of state.
+Now, it’s a matter of checking items off your list to see them through.
 Over the next two weeks, you should:

-• Rent a Storage Unit: If you will need a storage unit, do your research on unit sizes and types and rent it out now.
+• Rent a Storage Unit: If you need a storage unit, research unit sizes, and types and rent a storage unit out now.
+It may be helpful to be able to access your unit a bit early if you’re within a reasonable distance, as you can start loading it up beforehand.

-• Make a Packing Plan: Packing is a daunting task at best, a nightmare at worst.
+• Make a Packing Plan: Packing is a daunting task at best and a nightmare at worst.
 Make a plan for tackling your pack job like a pro.

-• Contact New Utility Companies: Once you have your new home picked out, research your utility providers and give them your address and move-in date.
+• Contact New Utility Companies: Once your new home is picked out, research your utility providers and give them your address and move-in date.
+Especially if you’re moving during the summer or winter, it can be a relief to walk inside to a comfortable temperature.

-• Plan Your Route: Time to figure out what route you’ll take to your new home, and where you’ll stay along the way.
-Book hotels and AirBnBs at each stopping point.
+• Plan Your Route: Time to figure out what route you’ll take to your new home and where you’ll stay along the way.
+Book hotels and AirBnBs at each stopping point, and don’t forget to schedule in a bit of fun for you and your family!
+Moving is a great excuse for a road trip, after all.

 Two Weeks Before Moving

 It’s getting close!
+Hopefully, you’re getting excited in anticipation for your out-of-state relocation.
 You should now make more specific plans about Moving Day, with tasks including:

 • Transfer Renter’s Insurance: If you’re renting, call your insurance company and transfer the insurance from your current home to your new, effective as of your move-in date.